mhyee/mhyee.com/content/fydp/fydp1.md

 (software) product line problems.
 The general idea is that when choosing features for a particular product, there are also different objectives and constraints to include in the decisions.
-For example, one of our problems involves designing a search and rescue system
-<sup><a href="#n7" id="t7">7</a></sup>.
-Decisions include the type of
-connectivity and location finding, whether maps should be preloaded or downloaded on demand, and the format for data exchange.
+For example, one of our problems involves designing a search and rescue system.<sup><a href="#n7" id="t7">7</a></sup> Decisions include the type of connectivity and location finding, whether maps should be preloaded or downloaded on demand, and the format for data exchange.
 Objectives include minimizing cost, development time, battery usage and maximizing reliability.

 Our group has a few other case studies, most of which are software product line problems.
 We have also looked at a few civil engineering problems, but we